DomVinyard/designdev/README.md

 ### Usage

-If you want to launch your own auto-deploy notes-as-a-backend blog this should be enough to get you started.
+If you want to launch your own auto-deploy notes-as-a-backend blog this should be a good starting point.
 Clone this repo and set the following environment variables.

 ```
 NETLIFY_BUILD_HOOK=url # from Netlify